 Gregory L. Wiles, Ph.D., P.E.

 Welcome to my website.
-I am an Interim Chair and Assistant Professor in the Systems and Industrial Engineering department at Kennesaw State University, Marietta campus.
+I am an Assistant Professor and Chair of the Systems and Industrial Engineering department at Kennesaw State University, Marietta campus.
 I enjoy interacting and helping students learn to become industrial engineers.

 A bit of background on me, most of my professional life was working as an industrial engineer in many capacities then moved into a combination of engineering and information systems.
 After graduating in 1981 in Industrial Engineering at the University of Tennessee – Knoxville, my first job was at Union Carbide.
 I performed classical time studies, calculated savings from employee suggestions, and introduced CAD to the product designers.
 Later I worked for Lockheed-Martin as a Computer-Aided Manufacturing Systems Engineer and worked on many exciting projects namely the multi-million dollar Manufacturing Assembly Tracking System project.
 This was my first real exposure to computer programming and my team designed and implemented this system on the assembly floor of the C130 Hercules cargo plane.
 I also worked, with a secret clearance, on the initial design of the F-22 Raptor.